sergiupopescu199/nano/README.md

 ### Development on VsCode

-This repository uses `.devcontainer` inside you can spin a couchdb instance suing `docker-compose`  so teh re is no need to create a separate docker-compose file
+This repository uses `.devcontainer` inside you can spin a couchdb instance suing `docker-compose`  so there is no need to create a separate docker-compose file

 ```bash
 docker-compose -f .devcontainer/couchdb.yaml up -d